International Applicants Admission Requirements

 PLEASE NOTE: Applicants MUST have all official test scores and transcript evaluations sent DIRECTLY to our office from the issuing institution or agency.
 We cannot accept these documents from the applicant.

-3. Transcript Evaluations: Applicants are required to have international coursework evaluated by an independent evaluation service; a course by course evaluation is required and the official report must be sent to us directly from the evaluation service.
-For coursework completed outside of the U.S., an international transcript evaulation is sufficient; we do not also need the official transcript directly from the school.
+2. Transcript Evaluations: Applicants are required to have international coursework evaluated by an independent evaluation service; a course by course evaluation is required and the official report must be sent to us directly from the evaluation service.
+For coursework completed outside of the U.S., the international transcript evaluation is sufficient; we do not also need the official transcript directly from the school.
 Click here for more information about transcript evaluations.

 4. English Language Proficiency: All international graduate applicants must present one of the following to the Graduate School: a TOEFL score of at least 550 on the paper-based test or at least 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA) or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
 Applicants who take the TOEFL or IELTS must have the official score report sent to the Graduate School directly from the testing service.
 Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center.